US debt ceiling analysis: Why haven’t the markets started to sell off aggressively? Some have already

 1: Are investors still in the market?

-Many investors banked terrific gains thanks to the QE induced rally from the first part of the year, with all major indices still in double digit growth for year to date.
+Many investors banked terrific gains thanks to the QE induced rally from the first part of the year, with all major indices still in double digit growth for year to date (YTD).

 |Index